gahyunson/develop-journey/backend/models.md

+# Model
 Making queries
 - Django automatically gives you a database-abstraction API
 - A model class = A DB table
 - If you need to add extra Manager method or to modify the initial QuerySet the Manager returns -> customize a Manager

+Override Primary key
+- Add below code into a mode argument.
+`primary_key=True`

+- Be careful not to choose field names that conflict with the models API (clean, save, or delete).

+ blank
+- blank is filtered at validation step.

+verbose_name
+- the first positional argument (except for ForeignKey, ManyToManyField, OneToOneField) `first_name = models.CharField("Person's first name", ...)`
+- if ForeignKey, ManyToManyField, OneToOneField, use the keyword.
+`models.ForeignKey(..., verbose_name="related place")`

+### Manager
 Default managers
 - use default manager or base_manager if you handle an unknown model(in a third-party app)